CentreForDigitalHumanities/I-analyzer/web-ui/src/assets/manual/en-GB/query.md

 | `bank~1` | 76241 hits (compare with just bank) |
 | `"the bank is"` | 24 hits |
 | `"the bank is" ~1`| 32 hits |

-By default all the fields are searched.
-If this is not the desired behavior specify a field name before the query e.g. `year:` or `content:`.

-Generally it's clear what is causing the differences in search results.
-But in some other cases the cause can be harder to find.
-Hopefully some help can be found in this manual.